NandishwarSingh/algoZenBot/README.md

-AlgoZenBot is a fun and interactive bot designed for engaging users in a quiz game on this Discord server.
+AlgoZenBot is a fun and interactive bot designed for engaging users in a quiz game on Discord servers.
 The bot periodically initiates a quiz where users can answer multiple-choice questions and earn points.
 These points are tracked on a leaderboard, allowing users to compete for the top spot.

 Users can view the leaderboard by typing  !leaderboard  in the designated quiz channel.